 Books can be useful tools to help your child identify and make sense of their feelings, and they can help you teach them how to deal with difficult feelings and situations.
 There are a lot of great books out there that were designed to help babies and toddlers begin to distinguish between different emotions.
 Reading them and then talking about them together will certainly help!

-I would like to recommend two books that I have found very useful –and am personally very fond of:
+I would like to recommend two books that I have found very useful –and that I am personally very fond of:

-Do you have book recommendations of your own?
+Do you have other book recommendations that explore and teach emotional intelligence?
 Please share them by writing a comment below!
-Keep coming back for more information about the perks of reading to your child and suitable book suggestions!
+Keep coming back for more information about the perks of reading to your child and more suitable book suggestions!